syncfusion-content/javascript-docs/js/Schedule/views.md

 The following restrictions will be applied while using this feature.

-* firstDayOfWeek, currentDate, minDate, maxDate and showAppointmentNavigator property values does not reflect in Scheduler.
+* firstDayOfWeek, currentDate, minDate, maxDate and showAppointmentNavigator property values does not works with this customized view.

 ## Agenda